Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Two Dimensional Case : Kitaev Model

 The phase diagram of the system in the vortex free state is given in Fig [\ref{kitaev_phased}].
-The region B is the gapless state and the region A's are the gapped state.
-The region B satisfy the inequality $|J_1 - J_2| \le J_3 \le J_1 + J_2 $
+There is a gapless region for the parameter values satisfying the inequality $|J_1 - J_2| \le J_3 \le J_1 + J_2 $ and a gapped region elsewhere.
 These two phases are topologically different \citep{kitaev2006,feng2007,kitaev2010} and cannot always be detected by studying Loschmidt echo \cite{Kehrein}.

 We have dealt with the case where $J_1=J_2$ in our previous paper \cite{nandi2022}.
-Here we will deal with a more general case where $J_1 \ne J_2$.
-Using Eqs. (\ref{r-inf}, \ref{d_r},\ref{dd_r}), one can calculate numerically the rate function and its derivatives for quench of the parameter $J_3$ for a fixed $J_1$ and $J_2$ (Fig \ref{j1nej2_v1}).
-We find that a non-analyticity occurs at $|J_1-J_2|$ and $J_1+J_2$ and that the double derivative of the rate function diverges with a critical exponent of $1/2$ (Fig. \ref{kit_close}).
-We shall now present an analytic treatment for the case $J_1 \ne J_2$.
-To this end, first we substitute $J_1-J_2$ with $N$ and $J_1+J_2$ with $M$ and then put $u=(q_x+q_y)/2$ and $v=({q_x-q_y})/{2}$.
-This gives,
+Here we will deal with the more general case of $J_1 \ne J_2$.
+Using Eq. (\ref{rddim}), one can calculate numerically the rate function and its derivatives for quench of the parameter $J_3$ for a fixed $J_1$ and $J_2$ (Fig \ref{j1nej2_v1}).
+We find that a nonanalyticity occurs at $|J_1-J_2|$ and $J_1+J_2$ and that the double derivative of the rate function diverges with a critical exponent of $1/2$ (Fig. \ref{kit_close}).